-For over a century mobile libraries have been an important tool to spread the knowledge, library services, and meet the growing need for books among citizens.
+For over a century mobile libraries have been an important tool to spread the knowledge, library services, and meet the growing need for books.

 A first bookmobile in the world was horse-drawn and operated in 1857 in Cumbria county in North West England.
 It was aimed to increase the lending of its books to enthusiastic local patrons.